dorkodu/sage.php/docs/concepts.md

 }
 ```

-Type system is a heart of GraphQL integration.
-That's where **graphql-php** comes into play.
+Type system is a heart of Sage integration.
+That's where **Sage-php** comes into play.

 It provides following tools and primitives to describe your App as hierarchy of types: